Primary Research Area :

 An edition based on the oldest complete manuscript (AM 543, 4to) of the oldest chivalric romance in Scandinavian literature (1226).
 This so-called Norwegian version served as the eventual source of a shorter prose version, a ballad extant in four redactions, and five published folktale versions.
 It also influenced the style of later Icelandic romances as well as the subject matter of well known Sagas of Icelanders.
 The lengthy text is accompanied by a facing English translation.

 Basil’s Life in Icelandic (Basilius saga) is preserved only in badly damaged, often illegible fragments… two leaves from the first quarter of the 13th and three leaves from the first half of the 14th century.
-A close Latin source had not been identified, but with the finding of an early 13th-century Latin leaf in the National Library of Iceland, that text could finally be linked to an unedited version of Euphemius’ 9th-century Latin translation (Vita Basilii) of the pseudo-Amphilocian Greek text.
-Thirteen manuscripts of this version are identified in eight European libraries and shown not only to have a close textual similarity to each other, but also to the Latin leaf preserved in Iceland, which is edited here for the first time.
-The Icelandic fragments could then be compared to the full Latin text and leave little doubt that this Euphemian version served as the source for the Icelandic translation.
-Several passages are extracted to show the Icelandic translator’s art. --- Chapters 8 and 9 in the vita, which are also preserved in the Icelandic fragments, contain the story of the Death of Emperor Julian (†363).
+A close Latin source had not been identified, but with the finding of an early 13th-century Latin leaf in the National Library of Iceland, that short text could eventually be linked to an unedited version of Euphemius’ 9th-century Latin translation (Vita Basilii) of the pseudo-Amphilocian Greek text.
+Thirteen manuscripts of this version from the 9th to 12th centuries are identified in eight European libraries and shown not only to have a close textual similarity to each other, but also to the Latin leaf preserved in Iceland, which is edited here for the first time.
+Each of the Icelandic fragments is then compared to the full Latin text and the comparison leaves little doubt that this Euphemian version served as the source for the Icelandic translation.
+Several passages are extracted to show the Icelandic translator’s art. --- Chapters 8 and 9 in the Latin vita, which are also preserved in the Icelandic fragments, contain the story of the Death of Emperor Julian (†363).
 These could then be compared to two vernacular versions of the miracle concerning his death that are appended to Maríu saga, as well as to a related Latin Marian miracle preserved in the British Museum.
-It is demonstrated that neither Basilius saga, nor the Vita Basilii, nor the stand-alone Latin miracle could have served as the immediate source for the miracle in Maríu saga.
-Download "The Life of Basil in Iceland"
+It is demonstrated that neither Basilius saga, nor the Vita Basilii, nor the stand-alone Latin miracle could have served as the immediate source for the versions of the miracle in Maríu saga.
+Download "The Life of St. Basil in Iceland"

 • “Ásmundar saga kappabana,” Skaldic Poetry of the Scandinavian Middle Ages, vol. VIII, ed.
 Margaret Clunies Ross.
 Sydney, 2017, pp. 15-24.